Thermodynamic geometry of friction on graphs: Resistance, commute times, and optimal transport

-To establish the equivalence of linear-response and graph-theoretic geometries, we associate the Markov chain with a graph $G = (\Omega,\mathcal{E})$ with vertex set $\Omega$ and edges $(x,y)\in \mathcal{E}$ connecting states with nonzero transition rates.
-By detailed balance, we may assign symmetric edge \textit{conductances}
+\sec{Equivalence of linear-response, commute-time, and resistance geometries} To establish the equivalence of linear-response and graph-theoretic geometries, we associate the Markov chain with a graph $G = (\Omega,\mathcal{E})$ with vertices $x\in \Omega$ and edges $(x,y)\in \mathcal{E}$ connecting states with nonzero transition rates.
+Under detailed balance, the directed equilibrium flux

-interpreted as the directed equilibrium probability flux.
-The weighted graph Laplacian is the symmetric matrix